goshiphq/goship-cms/content/blog/what-is-less-than-truckload-shipping-and-how-can-it-benefit-you.md

 ## Benefits of less than truckload shipping:

 * **No extra spending.** Statistics show that over 15 percent of FTL (full-truckload) shipments are filled on less than 55 percent.
 LTL allows you to pay just for the space you use.
-* **S\*\***ave time***\*.** Since most LTL shipping is provided by third-party logistics companies or online delivery services like GoShip.com, your shipping flows faster and smoother.
+* **Save time.** Since most LTL shipping is provided by third-party logistics companies or online delivery services like GoShip.com, your shipping flows faster and smoother.
 Self-service shipment booking lets you arrange transportation within a few clicks and get visibility into the process.
 * **Real-time tracking.** There is no need to stress where your load is moving because professional less than truckload services allow you to track all the check-ins, stops, unloading and delivery of any shipment.

 ## When should you use less than truckload shipping?